AJRepo/snare/README.md

 # Snare

-Review Docker images to check for issues (primarily security issues) prior to container activation.
+Review core container images to check for issues (primarily security issues) prior to container activation.

-This script was built up to automate checks after finding an unsigned binary added to an officially released docker image between a vendors github code release and the docker preparation.
+This script was built up to automate checks after finding an unsigned binary added to an officially released Docker image between a vendors github code release and the docker preparation.
 This was undetectible without a deep dive tar analysis as both images were signed.

 This code is distributed under a dual license: an open source license, and a commercial license.
 The open source license is distributed is the GNU Public License version 3 (GPLv3) for any usage that is non-commerical.
 For commercial or government licensing please contact via email or github issues.